- Blog

 3. Provide Real-Time Filter Updates

-When users select filters, the real-time results update instantly without reloading the page.
+When users select facets, the real-time results update instantly without reloading the page.
 This makes shopping faster and smoother.

 For example: